-Every spring as bulbs begin to peek out of the soil from their long winter nap, we relive an epic story that is newly relevant each year and in each generation.
-On the Jewish holiday of Passover, the Israelites journey from the narrow place of slavery into freedom.
+Every spring, as flowers emerge from their winter slumber, we relive an ageless narrative that finds fresh resonance with each passing year and generation.
+During Passover, Jews commemorate the Israelites' transformative exodus from the confinement of bondage into the expanse of liberty.

 In telling this story every Passover we remind ourselves and our children that freedom is possible.
 We do not have to stay stuck.
-We can join hands and move.
+We can join hands and move forward.